I need to finish spray painting some rubber boots for L’s impromptu Tom Bombadil costume and finish packing, then I can call it a day.

 We take a photo every year and in an effort to spice it up, we’ve started to theme them.

 Usually we’re pretty lame and just choose to wear a silly hat or something.
 This year, his friends chose Lord of the Rings.
-I think they were wanting to rewear their outfits from our wedding (roughly Renn themed if it was set on the Holodeck; it was pretty weird) — it’s our 5th anniversary Saturday — I’m not rewearing my wedding dress ON my anniversary for a photo….and Logan has a food baby now so can’t.
+I think they were wanting to rewear their outfits from our wedding (roughly Renn themed if it was set on the Holodeck; it was pretty weird) — it’s our 5th anniversary Saturday — I’m not rewearing my wedding dress ON my anniversary for a photo….and L has a food baby now so his doesn’t fit.
 Sooo we had to improvise a bit more.